myrmex-org/myrmex/docs/installation/getting-started.md

 ### Permissions needed to deploy the project in AWS

 Myrmex plugins that manage AWS resources need to have permissions to execute commands that communicate with the AWS API.
-When a command needs these permissions, Myrmex will use the AWS credentials provided by the environment.

 To begin to work with Myrmex, the following policies can be used: